tianyili2017/ETH-CNN-Acceleration/README.md

    Examples: *run_AI.bat*, *run_LDP.bat*, *run_LDB.bat*, *run_RA.bat*

-   If the program is normally run, you will see the process like this.
+   If the program is normally run, the output will be like this.

 ![2](2.png)